shadyahajela/WRO-2026-FE-SN/README.md

 | Arduino Nano Shield | 5 | 0.019 | 0.030 | 0.095 |
 | Step-Down Converter | — | — | — | η ≈ 88% |

-+ **Torque Calculations:**
-  [insert torque calculation image]

-+ **3D Printed Structure:** Base layer design with a plate that holds the raspberry pi and a mounting plate that holds the step down voltage converter and Arduino Nano.
-  [insert cross-sections and isometric and face images of robot]

-+ **Custom Mounts:** Mounts and holders for servo, camera, raspberry pi, and a joint mount for step down voltage converter and Arduino Nano.
-Custom Motor-Differential, Servo-Axle, and Differential-Axle coupling.
-  [pictures and link]

-+ **Wheels:** Spike Prime wheels (56mm diameter, 14mm thick) for compactness and grip.
-  [link to explanation]

-+ **Iterations:** As you can see in the following image, this was an iterative project with many versions of each part.
-  [insert image of all iterations]

 ###  Power System Architecture